 All you’ll have to do to leverage the power of stories is tell stories about their favorite pets, detailing the importance of taking responsibility and caring for them.

 If the story is interesting enough, your children will never forget it.
 Therefore, stories can become a valuable tool to teach your kids how to take care of their pets.

 6. Reward Children For Taking Responsibility

 Human beings, including children, are wired in a way that makes them expect rewards for their efforts.
-Rewarding your children for every job done can encourage them to take on more tasks and, eventually, take over the responsibility of caring for the pets.
+Rewarding your children for every job can encourage them to take on more tasks and, eventually, take over the responsibility of caring for the pets.

-Emphasizing on taking responsibility for the pets without incorporating rewards may backfire.
+Emphasizing taking responsibility for the pets without incorporating rewards may backfire.
 This is because there is no motivation for the kids to give their best.

-However, when you point out the advantages of taking responsibility and establish a reward system, you’ll be surprised how eager your children will be to complete their tasks.
+However, when you point out the advantages of taking responsibility and establishing a reward system, you’ll be surprised how eager your children will be to complete their tasks.
 You can further encourage your children by organizing competitions among them so that they can win better rewards if they do better.

 How to involve your children in taking responsibility for your pets

 Taking care of the pets in the home should be a general responsibility for all family members, including children.
 The earlier you start teaching your children about this, the better for them.